telefonicaid/kafnus/doc/06_kafnus_connect.md

 ## 🗂️ Sink Configurations

-The sink connectors are defined under the `sinks/` directory and are responsible for persisting data processed by Kafka (and Faust) to destination databases.
+The sink connectors are defined under the `sinks/` directory and are responsible for persisting data processed by Kafka (and Kafnus NGSI) to destination databases.

 ### Configuration files: